marosan28/old-town-jewels/README.md

 # Structure

 This project is structured with a homepage with the website's logo and a message that greets the user with a clear navigation bar at the top of the page where the user can login or sign up.
-Old Town Jewels shop enables clients to browse products, add them to the cart, apply discount codes, go through the checkout process, pay with a credit card, and obtain an invoice.
+Old Town Jewels shop enables clients to browse products, add them to the cart, apply discount codes, go through the checkout process and pay with a credit a card.

 **The website is made of the following apps**: